PayPal Resolution Center

-Familiarity and convenience draws many merchants to PayPal, but one of its biggest advantages is the PayPal Resolution Center, which is designed to resolve merchant disputes without involving the customer’s issuing bank.
+Familiarity and convenience are what draw many merchants to PayPal, but one of its biggest advantages is the PayPal Resolution Center, which is designed to resolve merchant disputes without involving the customer’s issuing bank.
 In other words, it helps merchants avoid chargebacks.
 How can merchants make best use of the PayPal Resolution Center to keep their customers happy and protect their revenue?

 The PayPal Resolution Center is located within PayPal’s website and serves as a place where buyers can resolve issues with their account or transactions, such as: